 Due dates can be revised for documented religious observances.
 Please make sure to communicate about religious observances as far in advance as possible (and no later than one week before the observance, per university policy) so that accommodations can be made.

 This course works best when everybody completes their work by the designated deadlines.
 This prevents cascading tardiness from overwhelming both students and teaching staff.
 However, sometimes there are situations that call for extensions.
-Some examples (real examples) include the following:
+Following university policy, we cannot grant extensions for these situations.
+However, we encourage you to work with the Disability Resources Office to request accommodations appropriate to you situation.

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License